syncfusion-content/javascript-docs/js/WebAPI/Presentation.md

 [POST&nbsp;&nbsp;/Api/Presentation/CreatePresentation](http://js.syncfusion.com/demos/ejservices/api/Presentation/CreatePresentation)

-It is used to create PowerPoint presentation with texts, images and tables.
+It is used to create simple PowerPoint presentation with texts, images and tables.

 ### Response information